isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 ##### **MAIN SHOWCASE**
-There is never a dull moment in the city, home to several iconic entertainment sites.
+There is never a dull moment in downtown Singapore, home to several iconic entertainment sites.
 Discover the vibrancies hidden in our past and explore the hood in a different light this new year.
 Join us!
 Find out more [here](https://curiocity.nlb.gov.sg/events/curiocity-showcase-2022/main).

 **Now You See Me, Now You Don't**
 <br>Dates: 3 January - 3 February 2022